NCAA eligibility GPA comes from 16 core courses on an unweighted scale. Why a 3.7 report card can read as 2.9 to the NCAA.

 Most parents find out about NCAA eligibility too late.
 They spend years on travel ball, lessons, showcases, and recruiting videos, then a coach offers a spot and the family hits a wall they never saw coming: the player's transcript does not qualify.

-It happens more than you would think.
+It happens more than you would think, and it happens to good students.
 The good news is that the academic side of recruiting is the most predictable part of this whole journey.
 The rules are written down.
 The math is knowable.
 If you start early and track it, your athlete will never be the kid who loses an offer over a class they could have retaken sophomore year.

 The GPA that matters is not the one on the report card